Extinction times in the subcritical stochastic SIS logistic epidemic

-in distribution, as $N \to \infty$, where $W$ has the standard Gumbel distribution, as claimed. \end{proof}
+in distribution, where $W$ has the standard Gumbel distribution, as claimed. \end{proof}

-In the case where $(\mu-\lambda)x^*$ does not tend to infinity, the same argument tells us that the distribution of the extinction time of the stochastic SIS logistic process is asymptotically the same as that of the linear birth and death chain with the same parameters.
-The formula (\ref{eq.lbdc}) for the distribution of the extinction time of the linear birth and death chain can be approximated for various different parameter regimes.
-For convenience, we state two asymptotic formulae, doubtless familiar in other contexts.
+In the case where $(\mu-\lambda)X_N(0)$ does not tend to infinity, we can use a similar argument to show that the distribution of the extinction time of $(X_N(t))$ is asymptotically the same as that of the linear birth-and-death chain with the same parameters.
+We give a brief sketch of the argument in the case where $(\mu-\lambda)X_N(0) \to 0$.